linux-man/backstage/README.md

 Change tracks number: plus/minus buttons

 There are 2 sets of play/pause/step buttons.
-The upper is the global player.
+The upper is the GLOBAL player.
 It starts all the SELECTED nodes.
 It pauses all the PLAYING nodes.
 Same goes for the "Step" button.

-The bottom buttons only affect the last selected node.
+The bottom buttons (NODE buttons) only affect the last selected node.
 This way you can start or stop playing something during the show.
 The "Step" button allow to end and jump to the next connected nodes.

 "Step" respects End Paused and End Transition.